 Tables listing deficient, sufficient, excessive and intermediate levels or ranges of B, which have been established by research, can be obtained and also are used to interpret plant analysis results.
 Examples are shown in Table 2.

-Boron-sufficiency ranges of many agronomic and horticultural crops are listed in Borax Agronomy Note No. 202, Boron Deficiency Symptoms, of this series.
+Boron-sufficiency ranges of many agronomic and horticultural crops are listed in Borax Agronomy Note: Boron Deficiency Symptoms, of this series.

 Even though it may be too late to make soil applications after B deficiencies are diagnosed through plant analysis, it is important to recognize that a problem exists so that corrective fertilizer applications can be made for the next crop.